Computing Connection Matrices of Conley Complexes via Algebraic Morse Theory: Conclusion and Future Work

 \subsection{Acknowledgements}

-Álvaro Torras-Casas is funded by the French Agence Nationale de la Recherche through the project reference ANR-22-CPJ1-0047-01.
-Ka Man Yim is supported by a UKRI Future Leaders Fellowship [grant number MR/W01176X/1; PI: J. Harvey].
+Álvaro Torras-Casas was funded by the French Agence Nationale de la Recherche through the project reference ANR-22-CPJ1-0047-01.
+Ka Man Yim's work on this project was supported by a UKRI Future Leaders Fellowship [grant number MR/W01176X/1; PI: J. Harvey].
 The authors are grateful to the Welsh government Taith travel grant which enabled this collaboration.